lsst/dp1_lsst_io/docs/products/catalogs/forced_source.rst

 ===========

-"Forced" photometry means a measurement is made at a fixed coordinate in an image, regardless of whether an above-threshold region was detected there, in that particular image.
+"Forced" photometry means a measurement is made at a fixed coordinate in an image, regardless of whether an above-threshold region was detected there in that particular image.

-The ``ForcedSource`` catalog contains forced PSF flux photometry on both the ``visit_image`` and ``difference_image`` at the coordinates of every object in the ``object`` table.
+The ``ForcedSource`` catalog contains forced PSF flux photometry on both the ``visit_image`` and ``difference_image`` at the coordinates of every object in the ``Object`` table.

 Processing
 ----------